-Why Your B2B Marketing is Boring. . . and What to Do Instead
+Why Your B2B Content Marketing Is Boring (and What to Do Instead)

 Let me tell you a story about how a blog article created over $3M in sales.